Real-hackbard/Port-Sniffer/README.md

 </br>

 Many local applications currently in use communicate with internet servers in the background.
 This occurs for a variety of reasons.
 While this communication can take many forms, it often involves the transmission of system-critical—or even personal—data.
 Anyone wishing to block this entire communication stream, or to identify the specific ports and addresses with which these background applications are exchanging data, can utilize this example.
-The identified addresses must then subsequently be entered into the system's "hosts" file.
+The identified addresses must then subsequently be entered into the system's [hosts](https://en.wikipedia.org/wiki/Hosts_(file)) file.

 </br>